The Reservoir

 The Reservoir has a walk score of 14.
 Car-dependent.
 Most errands require a car, with limited nearby walkable options.

-What is the phone number of The Reservoir?
+What is the occupancy rate at The Reservoir?

 Guides for Better Senior Living